Guatemala presidents picks chief of staff for top court seat

 Lemus, 47, is a lawyer and has a doctorate in law, but is considered Giammattei’s right hand.
 She has been criticized for alleged influence peddling and favoring people close to the president in state business.
 Guatemalan prosecutors declined to investigate after Lemus refused to produce information requested by the Special Prosecutor Against Impunity.

 In a televised meeting of less than an hour, there was no discussion of Lemus’ qualifications.
 Vice President Guillermo Castillo called for an open discussion, which was denied by Giammattei.
+The vice president suggested bringing in the candidates to hear about their qualifications and suggested seven of his own.
 He opposed Lemus’ selection due to the lack of discussion.

+Activist Carmen Rosa de León said Lemus’ selection reflects the systematic co-optation of the state since former President Jimmy Morales and which is now being perfected by Giammattei.

+“What they’re looking for are political operators and impunity, and not magistrates,” de León said.

 Selecting the new members of the Constitutional Court has roiled Guatemalan politics since last year.